What are the specific requirements for Medicaid’s bariatric surgery program?

-Medicaid coverage for weight loss surgery is decided on a state-by-state basis meaning some states cover it and others do not.
-Medicaid’s requirements for weight loss surgery are different when compared to other insurances because it is unique in who they cover and how they cover these patients.
+Medicaid coverage for weight loss surgery is decided on a state-by-state basis meaning some states cover it, and others do not.
+Medicaid’s requirements for weight loss surgery are different when compared to other insurances because it is unique in who they cover and how they include these patients.
 You will need to meet several requirements to qualify for surgery through Medicaid.
 You will also need to be free from any medical issues that may prevent you or create a risk for you to have surgery.
-If you pass these two tests then Medicaid generally will pay for your weight loss surgery.
+If you pass these two tests, then Medicaid generally will pay for your weight loss surgery.

 Criteria for Bariatric Surgery Approval

 - Be over the age of 13 if female or 15 if a male.

 - A body mass index (BMI) over 35 and with one co-morbidity including and not limited to high blood pressure, high cholesterol, obstructive sleep apnea or diabetes.

 - For patients under the age of 21, a BMI of 40 or more and one co-morbidity is required.

 - Patients must have a printed letter from their primary care physician recommending the necessity of this bariatric procedure.